 First Year Seminar

 The First Year Seminar combines academic skill development with an expansive approach to learning.
 Many First Year Seminars involve field trips to such destinations as the Beatrix Farrand Garden at Bellefield in nearby Hyde Park and the Morgan Library & Museum in New York City.
-Students’ classroom experience is further enriched by guest lecturers, such a talk by Survivor contestant Terry Deitz, and even by students taking a leading role in coordinating on-campus events, such as a student-run conference on JFK and his legacy.
+Students’ classroom experience is further enriched by guest lecturers, such as a talk by Survivor contestant Terry Deitz, and even by students taking a leading role in coordinating on-campus events, such as a student-run conference on JFK and his legacy.
 Coursework in the FYS can even lead to scholarly conference presentations, as it did for Christopher Ravosa ’21 in March 2018.

-Fall 2019 First Year Seminar Courses
+Spring 2020 First Year Seminar Courses

 FYS 101: Course Titles and Descriptions